Your membership has expired

 These tips will prevent frustration down the road and save you money

-1. Don't Skip the Test Drive
+1. Take a Test Drive

 2. Check the Car's Title

-What you should do: First, make sure the seller has the actual title for the vehicle on hand.
+What you should do: Make sure the seller has the vehicle’s actual title on hand.
 Examine the document for signs that the vehicle has been wrecked, repurchased under a state lemon-law program, suffered flood damage, or had another problem.
-Many state title documents will have that information on them.
-Some don’t have that information, so in those states, you should check the vehicle history report (see below).
-Verify that the odometer statement on the title matches the number in the car and that the vehicle doesn’t have any outstanding liens.
-If the dealer doesn’t have the title or won’t show it to you, consider a different car or a different dealer.
+Many state title documents include that information, but if your state doesn’t, check the vehicle history report (see below).

 3. Expect to Get a Free Vehicle History Report

-What you should do: Even though the seller may give you the report, you should still verify the information with the reporting service.
-Along with total-loss information, the reports might provide warnings about odometer tampering, collisions that weren’t a total loss, and any outstanding recalls.
+What you should do: Car dealers and savvy private sellers will pay for these reports—from Carfax or AutoCheck—to make their cars stand out to shoppers.
+Along with total-loss information, the reports might include warnings about odometer tampering, collisions that weren’t a total loss, and any outstanding recalls.

 4. But Don't Rely Solely on That Report